 Processing the Claim

 Payment for unrelated and unauthorized services will be denied; the patient is not responsible for the payment of these treatments.
-Furthermore, the healthcare provider cannot bill those charges to the employee’s personal insurance since they’re under the jurisdiction of the workers’ comp plan.

 For questions regarding the Official Medical Fee Schedule (OMFS), please click here.